AhmedRagab99/tech-resources/README.md

 ## Contribute

-I would love you for the contribution to tech-resources, check the LICENSE file for more info.
+we would love you for the contribution to tech-resources, check the LICENSE file for more info.

 fork repo add the resources you want, if the topic found in repo just add resources to topic folder